Berlin–Görlitz railway: Berlin–Görlitz upgraded line

 The upgrade was brought forward by the use of Federal economic stimulus funds.
 Overall, these measures cost €130 million.

 In March 2016, the state of Brandenburg and Deutsche Bahn agreed to double-track the Lübbenau–Cottbus line at a cost of €2.4 million.
 Plans would be completed in 2017 and construction would be completed in 2023.

-It is uncertain when the section between Cottbus and Görlitz will be electrified.
+It was uncertain when the section between Cottbus and Görlitz will be electrified.
 Costs of up to €100 million are forecast.
+In July 2024, a financing agreement was signed between the federal government and Deutsche Bahn for the double-track expansion and electrification of the section between Cottbus and Görlitz.
+This will also increase the maximum speed to 160 km/h, which should significantly reduce the journey time between Berlin and Görlitz from the current 3 hours to just over an hour and a half in the future.
+The financing of the projected costs of up to 100 million euros will also come from structural aid funds due to the coal phase-out.

 South of Weißwasser the track has to be moved to the east of B 115 to allow expansion of the Reichwalde open pit lignite mine.
 The plans are already being developed.